Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Med-R

-\begin{itemize} \item $R_{semantic}$: It measures the semantic alignment between the reasoning process generated by the model and those previously constructed by the frontier model for reference, which is quantified by the cosine similarity. $\phi (r)$ denotes the embedding of the reasoning process utilized the embedding model~\cite{chen2024bge}.
+\begin{itemize} \item $R_{semantic}$: This aspect measures the semantic alignment between the reasoning process generated by the model and those previously constructed by the proprietary model for reference, which is quantified by the cosine similarity~\cite{salton1975vector}. $\phi (r)$ denotes the embedding of the reasoning process utilized the embedding model~\cite{chen2024bge}.

 \item $R_{statistic}$: Medical reasoning typically emphasizes the completeness of inferred entities and their interrelations.
 To capture this aspect, we introduce evaluation metrics based on the coverage of entities and relations.
 Following the procedure used during training data construction, we extracted knowledge graphs from the natural language reasoning processes generated by the model, resulting in triplets in the form of \Cref{eq:kg_retrieval_version}.
 We then compute the Jaccard similarity~\cite{jaccard1912distribution} between the entity and relation sets generated by the model during training and those present in the reference reasoning processes.